MIT-LCP/mimic-code/website/content/en/docs/overview/concepts.md

 ## `subject_id`

-The PATIENTS table contains information for each unique `subject_id`. `subject_id` is sourced from the hospital, and is an anonymized version of a patient's medical record number.
+The *patients* table contains information for each unique `subject_id`. `subject_id` is sourced from the hospital, and is an anonymized version of a patient's medical record number.

 ## `hadm_id`

-The ADMISSIONS table contains information for each unique `hadm_id`. `hadm_id` is sourced from the hospital, and is an anonymized version of an identifier assigned to each patient hospitalization.
+The *admissions* table contains information for each unique `hadm_id`. `hadm_id` is sourced from the hospital, and is an anonymized version of an identifier assigned to each patient hospitalization.

 ## `transfer_id`

-The TRANSFERS table contains information for each unique `transfer_id`. `transfer_id` is an artificially generated identifier which is uniquely assigned to a ward stay for an individual patient.
+The *transfers* table contains information for each unique `transfer_id`. `transfer_id` is an artificially generated identifier which is uniquely assigned to a ward stay for an individual patient.

 ## `stay_id`

-The TRANSFERS table also contains the `stay_id`.
+The *transfers* table also contains the `stay_id`.
 This is an artificially generated identifier which groups reasonably contiguous episodes of care.

 # date and times